Jack Williams (American politician)

-Early life
+Early life and education

 Williams was born to James and Laure (LaCossette) Williams in Los Angeles on October 29, 1909.
 His parents, who had met while both working at a Wells Fargo office in Los Angeles, were assigned to the Wells Fargo office in Ash Fork, Arizona, at the time of his birth but still made periodic trips to Los Angeles to visit his mother's family.
 While still a child, his family moved to Phoenix, Arizona, where Williams was raised.
 In 1915, while visiting Los Angeles, Williams was diagnosed with a malignant tumor behind his right eye.
 At that time, Marie Curie was in the city giving lectures and demonstrating the use of radium pellets.
 After surgical removal of the eye and tumor, his physicians – unsure how to proceed – asked Curie to assist with Williams' treatment.
 Radiation therapy administered by Curie was successful in halting the cancer but left his eye socket unable to accept a glass eye.
 Williams instead became known for wearing glasses with a frosted lens.

 In 1924, Williams' father died suddenly.
 Williams graduated from Phoenix Union High School and enrolled at Phoenix Junior College (now Phoenix College).
 While in college he helped his family financially by writing press releases and holding part-time positions at the Phoenix Public Library and a local supermarket.
 Williams graduated from Phoenix Junior College in 1929.